 The version history feature in Freehand lets you collaborate with other editors in real time—worry free.
 The ability to revert unintended changes, including deleted content, means you and your team can invest all the time and thought your freehand deserves, without the risk of losing work.

-Viewing previous versions of a freehand is also a great way to track the project's progress!
+Viewing previous versions of a freehand is also a great way to track the freehand's progress!

 Reverting to a previous version